MadelinePhelps/MadelinePhelps.github.io/_pages/teaching.md

 ---
 layout: page
-permalink: /teaching-mentorship/
+permalink: /mentoring/
-title: Teaching&Mentorship
+title: Mentoring
 description:
 nav: true
-nav_order: 6
+nav_order: 2
 ---

 Aside from engineering, teaching is a passion of mine and I believe education is one of the most important things that someone can obtain for themselves.
 Reflecting this, I have tutored and mentored in various capacities that will be reflected here.